 Poor mental health can have a knock-on effect on many other things – including work, family, friendships, resilience, and willingness to change.
 The rise of mental health issues is a complex issue.
 And not one that we can solve overnight.
 But there is something many people can do.

 One thing that an individual can do to help combat the epidemic of mental ill-health is train as a mental health first aider.

 You don't need to be an expert or have medical training to become a mental health first aider.
 A mental health first aider is a member of the general public who undertakes a simple training program.
 Anyone can learn how to offer initial support for those developing, or experiencing a worsening or a crisis of mental health.

 Like traditional first aid, mental health first aid is not about treating or diagnosing conditions.
 Rather, it is about offering that first stage of support until they can receive appropriate professional help or the crisis resolves.

-A mental health first aid training course helps people recognise mental health problems, provide support, and know where to turn for treatment and/or services.
+A mental health first aid training course helps people recognize mental health problems, provide support, and know where to turn for treatment and/or services.

-Research into mental health first aid training has shown that those who take the training have improved knowledge, confidence, attitudes and helping behaviour1.
+Research into mental health first aid training has shown that those who take the training have improved knowledge, confidence, attitudes, and helping behavior.
 Undertaking such a training program can allow you to play your part in helping those with mental health issues.
 And can also help to spread and disseminate knowledge and understanding of mental health problems throughout the wider populace.